AshtonRagan/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+   adaptive: adapt's to the width of the browser at a specific points
+   fullyresponseive: respons to the width of the browser at all times

-2. Describe what it means to be mobile first vs desktop first.
+2) Describe what it means to be mobile first vs desktop first.

+   moblie first: working from mobile then scaleing up to other medias (min-width: 500px) desktop first: wiorking with desktop then sclaeing down to other medias (max-width: 500px)

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+   it basically set the default size to 10 px which we can use rem to multipy the size much easier
+   ie: 1.2rem = 12 px

-4. How would you describe preprocessing to someone new to CSS?
+4) How would you describe preprocessing to someone new to CSS?

+   giving you more and ease of use to your css, by wrting in a sud programming language and complieing it into css

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+   breaking things in to seprated useabale files for better orginzeation, making mixins i dont seem to need to reuse alot.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.